BenKadosh1/IDD-Fa18-Lab1/README.md

 **a.
 Is there computation in your device?
 Where is it?
 What do you think is happening inside the "computer?"**

-It does not appear that there is any computation going on in the divice as it is a phone charger.
+There is computation in my divice in the microcontroller in the top left of the device.

 **b.
 Are there sensors on your device?
 How do they work?
 How is the sensed information conveyed to other portions of the device?**